MyPortugalHoliday.com

 Faro is rarely considered for a short trip, however its historic centre is very pretty.
 From Faro you could take day trips to Loule and Olhão, or visit the beach at Praia de Faro.

-Porto sits on the Douro River and historically boats transported barrels of Port wine to be stored in the huge cellars that line the river
+Porto sits on the Douro River, where historically boats transported barrels of Port wine to be stored in the huge cellars that line the river.

 Sintra just outside of Lisbon is the setting of the whimsical Palácio Nacional da Pena

-The city buzzes with excitement over the Festas dos Santos Populares, there are tasty sardine BBQs to try, and tinsel decorating the streets.
+The city buzzes with excitement over the Festas dos Santos Populares, with tasty sardine BBQs to try and tinsel decorating the streets.
 You'll also find traditional dances most evenings from the 2nd to the 13th.

 The glorious weather in June means you could spend time on Lisbon's beaches, many of which are just a short train ride away.
 Cascais is the best beach resort of the Lisbon coastline.
 You could also take a day trip to Sintra, the setting of the whimsical Palácio Nacional da Pena.